Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 - Premium price

-- Mild lather means you must add water and massage for 60–90 seconds
+- Low lather—add water and massage for 60–90 seconds

 How to use

-Emulsify with water in hands, apply to scalp only, massage well; let the run-off cleanse lengths.
-Double cleanse if you use heavy styling products.
+Emulsify with water in your hands, apply to the scalp, and massage thoroughly.
+Let the rinse cleanse the lengths.
+Double-cleanse if you use heavy styling products or dry shampoo.

 See our in depth review Kérastase Bain Divalent Review